Generative AI for marketing: 17 tools for app growth

-It’s the ultimate God fantasy.
-Inspired by Genesis chapter 1 and Star Trek’s Jean-Luc Picard, we’ve always dreamed of the ability to literally speak reality into existence.
-And while we’re not quite there yet for “Tea, Earl Grey, hot,” (atoms are hard!) we’re actually been given shockingly deity-like powers with generative AI (0s and 1s are easier).
-Text, images, video, Python code, trip itineraries, sweet sentiments for significant others on Valentine’s day, entire apps (I’m seriously not joking here) … all of that is possible with generative AI for marketing today.
+Creative is of course the ultimate fantasy.
+Inspired by Star Trek’s Jean-Luc Picard, we’ve always dreamed of the ability to literally speak reality into existence.
+And while we don’t have a Holodeck and we’re not quite there yet for “Tea, Earl Grey, hot,” (atoms are hard!) we’re actually been given shockingly impressive powers with generative AI.
+Text, images, video, Python code, trip itineraries, sweet sentiments for significant others on Valentine’s day, entire apps … all of that is possible with generative AI today.

-A storyteller I interviewed yesterday uses generative AI to create images and video and audio for interactive podcasting.
-She compared our present era to the first phones with onboard cameras.
-When they arrived, Kodak laughed at the poor quality of the 1.5 megapixel images and dismissed camera phones as toys.
+A storyteller I interviewed a few years ago used generative AI to create images and video and audio for interactive podcasting.
+At the time, she compared our present era to the first phones with onboard cameras … the 1.5 megapixel ones.
+(Remember, the same ones Kodak laughed and dismissed as toys.)

-So I’ve been meaning to put together a list of generative AI resources for marketing for months now.
 There is a lot you can do today with the current state of the art in generative AI to help with marketing.
-Just yesterday I used GPT-4 to auto-create a summary of a podcast episode.
-It took 10% of the time and 2% of the cost that doing it manually (humanly?) would have.
+I regularly use ChatGPT to auto-create a summary of a podcast episode.
+It takes 2% of the time that it would take to do manually.
+Most of you use ChatGPT, or Claude, or Gemini, to do similar things.
+This is now normal, basic, unsurprising, and expected.

 Before I share a few tools that can help you, however, let’s see what the big machine in the cloud says first.
 Because … there simply has to be some generative AI in a post about generative AI, right?

-Why yes, I did ask GPT-4 for its opinion on using generative AI for marketing.
-Here’s what GPT-4 “thinks” about the potential.
+Why yes, I did ask ChatGPT for its opinion on using generative AI for marketing.
+Here’s what ChatGPT “thinks” about the potential.

 Generative AI, like GPT-4, has the potential to revolutionize the marketing landscape in various ways.
 While some of these implications have already been observed, more applications will likely emerge as the technology evolves.